Claude Sandbox

 Egress Proxy

-• strict: Minimal system access, workspace-only writes, API-only networking
+• strict: Workspace-only writes, API-only networking (3 domains)

-• nixos-admin / macos-admin: System configuration readability for admin tasks
+• nixos-admin / macos-admin: Read-only system config access for diagnosis tasks

 Outcome